Low Sugar Blueberry Jam - Blueberry Pizzazz Jam

-Last summer my sweet little 10 year old niece came to visit for a week.
-We had tons of fun together and had some fun in the kitchen too.
-She helped me make some jam.
-We decided to use blueberries and together sample some different spices and made this wonderful Blueberry Pizzaz Jam (Chloe named it herself!) and if you think canning is hard….then I beg to differ.
+We sampled some different spices and made this wonderful Blueberry Pizzaz Jam (Chloe named it herself!) and if you think canning is hard….then I beg to differ.
 This jam is so easy a 10 year old made it!
 (Read more by clicking here.)

 Citrus and spices turns this from an ordinary blueberry jam into a blueberry jam with PIZZAZ, hence the name Blueberry Pizzaz!
 It’s a delicious and delicate blueberry jam that is a delight to your palette, perfect on a croissant and super easy to make!

 - 5 cups blueberries